hmammana/javascript-style-guide/README.md

 ### Semicolons

-- We always put a semicolon at the end of the line.
+- Always put a semicolon at the end of the line.
     ```js
     // Good :)
     (function () {